sphinx-doc/sphinx/doc/tutorial/automatic-doc-generation.rst

    Summary page created by autosummary

-Each of the links in the summary page will take you to the places where you originally used the correspoding ``autodoc`` directive, in this case in the ``usage.rst`` document.
+Each of the links in the summary page will take you to the places where you originally used the corresponding ``autodoc`` directive, in this case in the ``usage.rst`` document.

 .. note::